LuisAnibalVasquez/factored-datathon-2023-Big-Data-Joropo/README.md

 # factored-datathon-2023-Big-Data-Joropo

-This repository contains the source code developed by the Big Data & Joropo theme for the Datathon Factored 2023.
+This repository contains the source code developed by the Big Data & Joropo team for the Datathon Factored 2023.

-The repo contains the following
+Index:
+## Data Extraction
+## Data Transformation
+## Machine Learning
+## Data Analytics

 Python scripts used in the data engineering phase to download the data partitions hosted in azure